andrewehipp/equal-height-columns/README.md

 You can use as many groups on a page as needed.

-##Options##
+##Data Attributes##

 ####data-match-height####
-Add the attribute 'data-match-height' to the each 'match-height' element to set a responsive breakpoint.
-This will let you set custom breakpoints for each use.
+Add the attribute 'data-mh-breakpoint' to the each '.match-height' element to set a different responsive breakpoint for that element's children.
+Default is '768'.

+#####Example#####
+class="match-height" data-mh-breakpoint="992"

+####data-match-height####
+Add the attribute 'data-mh-scale' to the each '.match' element to set have it's height set as a fraction of the largest '.match' element.
 Accepts a numerical string.

 #####Example#####
-&lt;div class="match-height" data-match-height="992"&gt;
+class="match" data-mh-scale=".5"